divio/divio-cloud-docs/reference/local-commands-cheatsheet.rst

 Running the local server
 ------------------------

-Start a project
+Start an application
     ``divio app up``, ``docker-compose up`` or ``docker-compose run --rm --service-ports web``

-Stop a project
+Stop an application
     ``divio app down``, or exit the command with Control-C.